 Remodeling with secondhand building materials has many fans.
 Some are owners of historic houses who improve their homes by adding period elements.
 Others follow green building practices and appreciate conserving resources and keeping materials out of landfills.
 And still others are looking for quirky elements that will break their homes out of cookie-cutter molds.

-Searching for Salvaged Materials
+Searching for Salvaged Building Materials

 Sounds terrific, right?
 But it’s not that simple.
 Using recycled building elements is like shopping at a thrift store: You can’t be certain you’ll find exactly what you’re looking for.
-Anyone interested in a good deal to spruce up their home—an ornate wood mantelpiece or a set of Victorian doors, for example—has to be willing to compromise on some of the details and commit some time to the endeavor.
+Anyone interested in a good deal to spruce up their home — an ornate wood mantelpiece or a set of Victorian doors, for example — has to be willing to compromise on some of the details and commit some time to the endeavor.

 If you live in or near a city and have access to a salvage yard, you’re in luck.
-Many receive multiple new shipments daily, and some, such as Seattle’s Second Use, post their offerings online.
+Many receive multiple new shipments daily.
+And some, such as Seattle’s Second Use, post their offerings online.

 Before beginning your search, make sure you’ve got measurements in hand.
 It’s useful if you can allow for some wiggle room: unlike big home improvement stores, the items on sale are usually one-of-a-kind pieces.
-So while a recent truckload might have dropped off a beautiful old mantelpiece, the size might not be an exact fit; know in advance if you can manage with a slightly larger or smaller size.
+So, while a recent truckload might have dropped off a beautiful old mantelpiece, the size might not be an exact fit; know in advance if you can manage with a slightly larger or smaller size.

 Dealing with Lead Paint

 Nevertheless, buyers of old painted items need to be aware of the potential hazards.
-Older paint doesn’t mean the pieces are unusable, but the paint must be thoroughly removed or sealed—never scraped or sanded.
+Older paint doesn’t mean the pieces are unusable, but the paint must be thoroughly removed or sealed — never scraped or sanded.
 The CPSC offers guidelines for treating lead paint in the household.

 Related: How to Get Rid of Lead-Based Paint

 Some salvaged pieces are better deals than others.
-The best is often flooring: careful shoppers can find used floor boards from quality old wood that’s difficult to come by these days.
+The best is often flooring.
+Careful shoppers can find used floor boards from quality old wood that’s difficult to come by these days.
 Sat Jiwan Ikle-Khalsa, a green living consultant in Takoma Park, Md., scoured a local salvage yard and found maple, white oak, and rare heart pine flooring at a low price for his renovated 1940s-era home.
 He estimates he saved more than $2,000 over the cost of new flooring.

 Other useful finds are doors, particularly those already on a frame, and plumbing elements.
-Antique light fixtures can be a great bargain, but check whether they’ve been recently rewired before you buy; otherwise, you may have to do it yourself, or pay an electrician for the service.
+Antique light fixtures can be a great bargain, but check whether they’ve been recently rewired before you buy; otherwise, you may have to do it yourself or pay an electrician for the service.

 Windows are common, but many older widows are single-pane and not energy efficient.
 These are better used for interior walls to add light and air flow between rooms.
 Stained glass panels are relatively common at salvage yards and cost from $50 to $500.